Carbon Steel Forgings

 Carbon steel forgings refer to a type of forging that is manufactured out of a steel alloy with a percentage of carbon typically up to about 1.2%, and only residual amounts of other elements, except for those added for composition control.

-The higher the levels of carbon in the steel alloy, the lower the melting point.
-Custom forgings can include any number of alloys to alter the final characteristics.
+Custom forgings can be produced using any number of alloys to alter their final characteristics and performance.
 Some of the alloys found within carbon steel forgings may include:

 Carbon steel alloys can be divided into four categories: